natashagogo/100-Days-Of-Swift-UI/README.md

 - <a href=https://github.com/designmedicine/100-Days-Of-Swift-UI/tree/master/00%20-%20Practice%20Projects/01%20-%20Settings%20UI>Code</a>

 ## Vacation Picker
-Created a single-page app that allows users to plan their next vacation.
+Created a multi-view app that helps people choose their next vacation spot

 ### Practiced
 - Two-way data binding
+- Creating lists with `List`
-- Working with dates
+- Pushing new views onto the stack with `NavigationLink`
+- Using `GeometryReader` to resize images to fit their container view

 ### Link
 - <a href="https://github.com/designmedicine/100-Days-Of-Swift-UI/tree/master/00%20-%20Practice%20Projects/02%20-%20Vacation%20Spot%20Picker">Code</a>